Palmer Mills, Stockport

-Palmer Mills, Stockport were cotton spinning mills in Portwood, Stockport, Greater Manchester.
-Built in the late 19th century, It was taken over by the Lancashire Cotton Corporation in the 1930s and sold on.
-Renamed the Stockport Paper Mill they survived into the 21st century when they were demolished to be replaced by modern businesses.
+Palmer Mills were cotton spinning mills in Portwood, Stockport, Greater Manchester, England.
+Built in the late 19th century, they were taken over by the Lancashire Cotton Corporation in the 1930s and sold on.
+Renamed the Stockport Paper Mill, they survived into the 21st century when they were demolished to be replaced by modern businesses.

 Location

 It lies on elevated ground on the River Mersey at the confluence of the rivers Goyt and Tame, 6.1 mi southeast of the city of Manchester.
 Stockport is the largest settlement of the Metropolitan Borough of Stockport.

 Historically a part of Cheshire, Stockport in the 16th century was a small town entirely on the southbank of the Mersey, and known for the cultivation of hemp and rope manufacture and in the 18th century the town had one of the first mechanised silk factories in the United Kingdom.
 However, Stockport's predominant industries of the 19th century were the cotton and allied industries.
 The Stockport Branch of the Ashton Canal terminated at the top of Lancashire Hill, in Heaton Norris, but Stockport was rich in railway connections.
 The Cheshire Lines Committee built their viaduct across the River Mersey and ran the Stockport, Timperley and Altrincham Junction Railway which serviced Portwood and Stockport Tiviot Dale railway station.

 Portwood to the east of the town centre, alongside the River Goyt, was the location of many of Stockports Mills, Palmer Mills were adjacent to the Vernon Mill.
 Palmer Mill was on Mersey St reflecting the view at the time that the River Mersey started upstream at the confluence of the Goyt and the River Etherow.